MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/image-ad-extension.md

 ## <a name="destinationurl"></a>Destination URL
 The URL of the webpage to take the user to when they click the image.

-> [!IMPORTANT]
-> All clients should prepare for the availability of Multi-Image Ad Extensions.
-As soon as each customer is enabled for Multi-Image Ad Extensions ([GetCustomerPilotFeatures](../customer-management-service/getcustomerpilotfeatures.md) returns 626) you can set the [Final Url](#finalurl) field.
-In the meantime you can set the [Destination URL](#destinationurl) field.

 The URL can contain dynamic text strings such as {keyword}.
 For more information, see [What tracking or URL parameters can I use?](https://help.ads.microsoft.com/#apex/3/en/56799/2).

 The URL can contain a maximum of 1,024 characters.
 If the URL does not specify a protocol, the system uses the HTTP protocol when a user clicks the ad.
 If the URL specifies the HTTP protocol when you add an ad, the service will remove the *http://* protocol string (the HTTP protocol string does not count against the 1,024 character limit); however, the service will not remove an HTTPS protocol string (https://) from the URL.